mallcong/Therms-Up/Starter/README.md

 ## Simple starters for manual heat-sealing using a iron and folding

-Due to the anonymizing process, *.ai, *.pdf file format won't be visible.
-So please find the *.JPG file instead
+(Due to the anonymizing process, *.ai, *.pdf file format won't be visible.
+So please find the *.JPG file for the template instead)

 ![process1](https://user-images.githubusercontent.com/3894400/95316590-016b6500-08cf-11eb-9252-c94cac6d7fe8.JPG)